Édouard Mendy: International career

 In November 2016, Mendy was called up by Guinea-Bissau to play friendly matches against Portuguese clubs Belenenses and Estoril.
 At the time, his father was very ill and was about to pass away, leading Mendy to honour him playing for the Guinea-Bissau national team.
 Shortly after, he was shortlisted by Guinea-Bissau to play the 2017 Africa Cup of Nations for them, but he ultimately rejected the call and pledged his future to Senegal.

 Mendy made his debut for Senegal in a 1–0 win over Equatorial Guinea on 18 November 2018.
 Mendy went on to become Senegal's first choice goalkeeper leading up to the 2019 Africa Cup of Nations.
 He started in both Senegal's opening two group stage matches, a 2–0 win over Tanzania and a 1–0 defeat to Algeria.
 However, he was injured during the warmups before Senegal's final group stage match against Kenya, and was forced to withdraw from the squad with a broken finger as Senegal would go on to lose in the final 1–0 to Algeria.

 In January 2022, Mendy was included in Senegal's squad for the 2021 Africa Cup of Nations in Cameroon.
-In his first game at the competition, on 10 January against Zimbabwe, he kept a clean sheet in a 1–0 win for Senegal.
-After the group stages, Mendy helped his nation to progress into the final.
-At the final on 6 February, against Egypt at Olembe Stadium, following a goalless draw after extra-time, Mendy saved a spot kick from Mohanad Lasheen and another hit the post during the penalty shootout to win the tournament for Senegal for the first time.
+In his first appearance of the competition on 10 January against Zimbabwe, he kept a clean sheet in a 1–0 win for Senegal.
+After the group stage, Mendy helped his nation to progress to the final.
+In the final on 6 February against Egypt at Olembe Stadium, following a goalless draw after extra time, Mendy saved a spot kick from Mohanad Lasheen and another hit the post during the penalty shoot-out to win the tournament for Senegal for the first time.
 For his performances throughout the competition, including keeping four clean sheets, he was named the tournament's best goalkeeper.